FAQ: What do I need to add a Matter device to the SmartThings app? Do I need a bridge router device?

 What is a Thread Border Router? | Know-how | matter-smarthome

 For example, the aqara M2 hub is also a Matter bridge.
-So you can add zigbee Sensors and switches that are not individually certified for matter to that hub, then add that hub to smartthings, and it will bring in some of its other devices with it.
+So you can add some specific Aqara zigbee Sensors and switches that are not individually certified for matter to that hub, then add that hub to smartthings, and it will bring in some of its other devices with it.
 (But not necessarily all devices or all features.)

 So in this device class, the matter bridge is certified for matter, but the individual end devices are not.
 This is also similar to how bridge devices work with Apple HomeKit.